An indispensable guide for parents looking for help with their child's eating, from birth until the teenage years.

 At each age The Gentle Eating Book will help parents to feed their child in a manner that will set up positive eating habits for life.

 Sarah Ockwell-Smith is the mother of four children.
 She has a BSc in Psychology and worked for several years in Pharmaceutical Research and Development.
 Following the birth of her first child, Sarah re-trained as a Paediatric Homeopath, Antenatal Teacher and Birth and Postnatal Doula.
 She has also undertaken training in Baby Massage, Hypnotherapy and Psychotherapy.
 Sarah specialises in gentle parenting methods and is co-founder of the GentleParenting website (www.gentleparenting.co.uk).
-Sarah writes a parenting blog (www.sarahockwell-smith.com) which is read by 3 million parents per year, and is the author of BabyCalm, ToddlerCalm, The Gentle Sleep Book, The Gentle Parenting Book,The Gentle Discipline Book, The Gentle Potty Training Book, The Gentle Eating Book and The Second Baby Book.
+Sarah writes a parenting blog (www.sarahockwell-smith.com) which is read by 3 million parents per year, and is the author of BabyCalm, ToddlerCalm, The Gentle Sleep Book, The Gentle Parenting Book,The Gentle Discipline Book, The Gentle Potty Training Book, The Gentle Eating Book, The Second Baby Book, The Starting School Book and Between: A guide for parents of eight to thirteen-year-olds.
 She frequently writes for magazines and newspapers, and is often called upon as a parenting expert for national television and radio.